Saint Frances Xavier Cabrini

-The youngest of thirteen children, Frances Cabrini was born on July 15, 1850 in a small village called Sant'Angelo Lodigiano near the city of Milan, Italy.
-She grew up enthralled by the stories of missionaries and made up her mind to join a religious order.
+Frances Cabrini, our University’s namesake, was born on July 15, 1850 in the small village of Sant'Angelo Lodigiano, Italy.
+Enthralled by the stories of missionaries, she made up her mind to join a religious order.

-However, in 1880, with seven young women, Frances founded the Institute of the Missionary Sisters of the Sacred Heart of Jesus.
+Undeterred, in 1880, Frances founded her own order with seven other young women—the Institute of the Missionary Sisters of the Sacred Heart of Jesus.

 Soon, requests for her to open schools came to Frances Cabrini from all over the world.
 She traveled to Europe, Central and South America, and throughout the United States.
 She made 24 trans-Atlantic crossings and established 67 institutions: schools, hospitals, and orphanages.